thorrsson/tf-data-collector/README.md

 ## Notes

 - This module only performs read operations and does not create or modify any resources
-- When using `subscription_name_filter`, the search is case-insensitive and matches partial names
+- Use the `collect-data.sh` script for easy subscription lookup by partial name
-- If multiple subscriptions match the name filter, the first match will be used
+- The `--pretty-print` option provides formatted table output for easy reading
 - Resource groups are discovered based on the resources found (VNets, Storage Accounts, NAT Gateways)
 - Execution time may vary depending on the number of resources in the subscription
 - Some resources may not be visible if you lack appropriate permissions